percona/percona-server-mongodb-operator/source/architecture.rst

 .. note::

-   The Operator uses security settings which are more secure than the default Percona Distribution for MongoDB setup.
+   The Operator uses security settings which are more secure than the default Percona Server for MongoDB setup.
 The initial configuration contains default passwords for all needed user accounts, which should be changed in the production environment, as stated in the  `installation instructions <openshift.html>`_.